top of page

 Seek Professional Help if Needed

 Partner Visa and Fiancé Visa applications can be complex.
-If you feel overwhelmed, consider consulting a registered migration agent or immigration lawyer.
+If you feel overwhelmed, consider consulting a registered migration agent.
 They can help:

 • Review your evidence to ensure it meets requirements